drummonds/fastapi-htmx/README.md

 I am interested in doing it in go and wasm for static sites.
 The go is likely be much cleaner and simpler, the wasm for static websites slightly trickier.

+## Brython as controller test06

+On reflection if you have a model view controller architecture you need to move the controller to the browser.
+Going to try Brython for this.

+## Test07

+I realised that actually the UK gov approach https://www.gov.uk/service-manual/technology/using-progressive-enhancement of using basic HTML is perhaps the way forward and concentrating on simple html.

+Polling of state can be done by refreshing state with all state held on the server.
+This should work for Python, go and wasm static site deployments.

+So this does work quite nicely and quite simply.
+It requires fastapi, bulma to make it look pretty and a slightly janky polling by refresh which is very simple.
+There is no client side javascript or python.